nabin3130/digital-legacy/README.md

 # Digital Legacy

-A web platform that helps individuals and families understand and prepare for digital account inheritance across major online services.
+A web platform that simplifies digital account inheritance by providing clear guidance on account policies and procedures, starting with major online services in Korea.

-The project provides clear guidance on digital legacy policies, required documents, and account management procedures for platforms such as Google, Apple, Kakao, and Naver.
-It aims to make complex policies easier to understand through a simple, user-friendly interface.

 ## Features